coderanger/talk-ideas/gil-devops.md

 ## Abstract

 The Python Global Interpreter Lock is an eternal monster under the bed of developers, but it doesn't need to be.
-This talk will cover practical advice on how to take the GIL into account when deploying and scaling Python applications: what it means for ops teams, how to design a good Python deployment, and how to ensure it isn't negatively impacting your systems.
+This talk will teach you how to take the GIL into account when deploying and scaling Python applications: what it means for ops teams, how to design a good Python deployment, and how to ensure it isn't negatively impacting your systems.

 ## Description